QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 - A typical Windows installation requires between 25GB up to 60GB of disk space depending on the version (Home/Professional/...).
 Windows updates also end up using significant space.
 So, extend the root volume from the default 10GB to at least 60GB (note: it is straightforward to increase the root volume size after Windows is installed: simply extend the volume again in dom0 and then extend the system partition with Windows's disk manager).

 - Setting memory to 4096MB may work in most cases, but using 6144MB (or even 8192MB) may reduce the likelihood of crashes during installation, especially for Windows 10 or 11.
+This is important as Windows qubes have to be created without memory balancing, as requested by the parameter settings described above.

 - The Windows' installer requires a significant amount of memory or else the VM will crash with such errors:
   ~~~